-Letter dated 29 November 2017 from the Permanent Representative of the Republic of Korea to the United Nations addressed to the Chair of the Committee
+Letter dated 20 March 2018 from the Permanent Representative of the Republic of Korea to the United Nations addressed to the Chair of the Committee

-I have the honour to refer to Security Council resolution 2375 (2017) and, in particular, its paragraph 19, by which all Member States are required to report to the Council on concrete measures they have taken to implement effectively the provisions of the resolution.
-In this respect, I have the further honour to submit to the Security Council Committee established pursuant to resolution 1718 (2006) the national report of the Government of the Republic of Korea on the implementation of resolution 2375 (2017) (see annex).
+I have the honour to refer to Security Council resolution 2397 (2017) and, in particular, its paragraph 17, in which it decided that Member States shall report to the Security Council on concrete measures they have taken in order to implement effectively the provisions of the resolution.
+In this respect, I have the further honour to submit to the Security Council Committee established pursuant to resolution 1718 (2006) the national report of the Government of the Republic of Korea on the implementation of resolution 2397 (2017) (see annex).